 APP Store rating: 12+ (“infrequent/mild alcohol, tobacco, drug, mature/suggestive themes, profanity or crude humor, sexual content and nudity,” etc.), although users are supposed to be at least 13 years old in order to comply with the Child Online Privacy Protection Act (COPPA), which applies to websites and online services that collect personal information.

 Porn – Because it’s built on pictures and videos, there is plenty of pornographic content.
 Yes, straight-up porn is very easy to find, and very easily hidden by erasing search history.
-See our 2015 blog post: InstaPORN.
+We’ve written a detailed blog post about the abundance of porn available on Instagram, how pornographers are gaming the system, and how easy it is for kids to see straight-up video sex on Instagram.

 Self-esteem Killer – This app can have significant impacts on the self-esteem of young girls, who see what perfectly posed photos gain the most attention, and fall victim to comparing themselves to others.
 Comments posted by others can be affirming or damaging.